radiakos/Project_MLops_DTU/reports/README.md

 GitHub actions: Every time a group member commits, the code is tested on 3 versions of Python (3.9, 3.10 and 3.11) on the latest Ubuntu and Windows operating systems.

+Triggers for GCP: We built triggers so that new docker images will be created in the cloud every time a push is made in one (any or specified) branch.

 Link to our GitHub actions workflow: https://github.com/radiakos/Project_MLops_DTU/blob/main/.github/workflows/tests.yml  ---

 ## Running code and tracking experiments